max-sym/react-booking-form/README.md

 const OptionBase = tw.div`transition ease-in-out relative py-2 px-4`
 const OptionContainer = tw(OptionBase)`hover:bg-green-100 cursor-pointer`

-// That will be shown as a date selector input on the form const DatePickerInput = ({ placeholder, inputRef }) => (
+// That will be shown as a date selector input on the form.
+Make sure you pass input ref to the enclosing div, otherwise it won't be able to focus on the input! const DatePickerInput = ({ placeholder, inputRef }) => (
   <div className="relative flex group h-10 w-full" ref={inputRef} >
     <InputCore type="input" data-input placeholder={placeholder} />